Skip to content

 }//class

-// and sending them to a client via a TCP client passed to the constructor
+// and send them to a client via a tcp client passed to the

 public void run(){